espressomd/espresso/doc/sphinx/appendix.rst

      2\log(4\pi). \end{array}

-Note that this time we calculate :math:`\tilde{\phi}` instead of :math:`\phi`, i. e. we omit the contribution of the primary simulation box.
+Note that this time we calculate :math:`\tilde{\phi}` instead of :math:`\phi`, i.e. we omit the contribution of the primary simulation box.
 This is very convenient as it includes the case of self energy and makes :math:`\tilde{\phi}` a smooth function.
 To obtain :math:`\phi` one has to add the :math:`1/r` contribution of the primary box.
 The self